William L. Sullivan (author): Books

 During this same period, Sullivan also published Cabin Fever: Notes from a part-time pioneer.
 A book about how Sullivan built a cabin in a remote area of the Oregon Coast Range using pioneer tools and building techniques.
-In 2007, he published a mystery story titles The Case of Einstein's Violin.
+In 2007, he published a mystery story titled The Case of Einstein's Violin.
 The next year, Sullivan published a history of Oregon's most significant natural disasters.
 Oregon's Greatest Natural Disasters documented major fires, floods, earthquakes, tsunamis, and volcanic eruptions that impacted Oregon during the past 13,000 years.
 He also published two Oregon atlases, Oregon: Pacific Coast to Wallowa Mountains in 2008 and Atlas of Oregon Wilderness in 2009.

 In 2011, Sullivan published The Ship in the Hill.
 The book is a work of fiction about Vikings.
-A year later, he wrote a fictional account the D.B.
+A year later, he wrote a fictional account of the D.B.
 Cooper aircraft hijacking.
 Sullivan's most recent book was published in 2014.
 It is a collection of short stories, entitled Oregon Variations: Stories.
 The book includes at least one story from every county in Oregon.

 Most of his books were published by Navillus Press, a publishing company owed by Sullivan.
 Here is a list of his published books as of 2016: